-NUR 243 - Nursing Care IV-A(5:2:9)
+NUR 243 - Nursing Care IV-A....(5:2:9)

+Emphasis on the nurse's role as an independent provider of care and manager of care for a group of clients and member within the discipline of nursing.
+Integrates theoretical knowledge, nursing process and critical thinking to demonstrate clinical competence.
+Learning experiences focus on managing care for a group of adults in a variety of healthcare settings.
+Prerequisites: SOC 111 and NUR 241 and NUR 242.

+NUR 244 - Nursing Care IV-B.....(5:2:9)

-The emphasis of this adult-health course is to expand the nurse's role as an independent provider of care and manager of care for a group of clients.
-Students integrate theoretical knowledge, nursing process, and critical thinking to demonstrate safe clinical competence.
-Learning experiences are geared towards student-centered, active- learning strategies which provide opportunities for students to apply theory to practice.
-Clinical experiences focus on caring for adults in a variety of complex medical-surgical settings where the student functions as a member of the health-care team.
+Emphasis on the nurse's role as an independent provider of care and manager of care for a group of clients and member within the discipline of nursing.
+Integrates theoretical knowledge, nursing process and critical thinking to demonstrate clinical competence.
+Learning experiences focus on caring for the elderly and families throughout the life cycle within a variety of settings including the community.
 Prerequisites: SOC 111 and NUR 241 and NUR 242

-NUR 244 - Nursing Care IV-B(5:2:9)
+NUR 271 - Nursing Care of Adults IV(5:2:9)

-The emphasis of this community health course is to expand the nurse's role as in independent provider of care and manager of care for a group of clients.
-Students integrate theoretical knowledge, nursing process, and critical thinking to demonstrate safe clinical competence.
-Learning experiences are geared towards student-centered, active- learning strategies which provide opportunities for students to apply theory to practice.
-Clinical experiences focus on caring for individuals and families throughout the lifespan within a variety of community based healthcare settings.
-Prerequisites: SOC 111 and NUR 241 and NUR 242

-NUR 267 - Nursing Education as a Career(3:3:0) This nursing elective will examine the nurse educator role in contemporary nursing education.
-Emphasis will include teaching with technology; teaching/learning concepts; diverse learning styles; clinical, classroom, community teaching; and legal/ethical issues.
-Learning experiences focus on the nurse educator's role in academia, healthcare agencies and in the community.
-Prerequisites: (NUR 141 and NUR 142) or (NUR 122 or NUR 126) or (NUR 172 and NUR 173).
-NUR 271 - Nursing Care of Adults IV.....(5:2:9) This course examines the role of the professional nurse as a provider of care, manager of care and member within the discipline of nursing.
+This course examines the role of the professional nurse as a provider of care, manager of care and member within the discipline of nursing.
 Emphasis is on advanced theoretical knowledge required for clinical competence.
 Concepts of community health nursing are introduced.
 Synthesis of critical thinking and the nursing process is applied for the promotion, maintenance, and restoration of health when caring for adults in a variety of acute care and community settings.
-Prerequisites: ((NUR 173 and NUR 174 and NUR 175 and NUR 176 and NUR 177) or (NUR 199)) and (NUR 178 and BIO 120 and BIO 121 and MAT 119 and PSY 127) and (Test score or ENG 121 or ENG 125).
+Prerequisite: NUR 173, NUR 174, NUR 175, NUR 176, NUR 177, or NUR 199; and BIO 120 and BIO 121 and PSY 127 and MAT 119 and ENG 121.